Kansas State Wildcats: Volleyball

-The team currently plays in Ahearn Field House in Manhattan, Kansas.
+The team currently plays in Morgan Family Arena, north of the main campus adjacent to the football stadium and basketball arena.

 Kansas State's women's volleyball team began intercollegiate competition in 1974.
 The team is among the all-time winningest programs in the NCAA.

 As of the close of the 2017 season, the team has participated in 17 NCAA tournaments, including ten consecutive tournaments from 1996 to 2005.
 K-State also participated in the AIAW tournament in 1977.
 K-State has finished ranked in the final top twenty of the AVCA poll six times, and in the top 25 on eleven occasions.
 The team most recently participated in the NCAA tournament in 2016.

-The current head coach is Suzie Fritz.
-Fritz has led the Wildcats to several NCAA Tournament appearances and the school's first conference title in volleyball in 2003.
+The current head coach is Jason Mansfielf, hired in January 2023, replacing Susie Fritz.

+Fritz had led the Wildcats to several NCAA tournament appearances and the school's first conference title in volleyball in 2003.
 As of the close of the 2008 season, Fritz also holds the second-highest winning percentage among all K-State's volleyball coaches after compiling a record of 148–70 (.679).
 In eight seasons as head coach, through the end of the 2008 season, Fritz has coached six All-Americans.